 - See our Calendar of Events for current programs and special activities

 We recommend that you allow at least 90 minutes to visit the exhibit galleries.

-Tour the Museum in English and American Sign Language (ASL):
+Virtual Tour of the Museum in English and American Sign Language (ASL):

 - Waiting Time: It can take up to 1 hour or more to enter the building during the months of March, April and May, Thanksgiving weekend, the week between Christmas and New Year's Day, and other times when there is heavy visitor traffic.
 We encourage you to come prepared for inclement weather while waiting outdoors.

 - Security & Bags: Visitors are required to go through a security screening.
 Only one bag is allowed per person; bags cannot be larger than 17 x 26 inches (43 x 66 centimeters) in size.

 - Parking: There is no parking available at the museum.
 There is limited metered parking along Constitution Avenue, or visitors may take advantage of a number of public parking garages within a few blocks of the building.
 Use of the Metro system is highly recommended.